philgwmurphy/airtable-mcp-server/README.md

 2. Click 'Browse Extensions' and find 'Airtable MCP Server'
 3. Click 'Install' and paste in your API key

-#### (Advanced) Alternative: Via manual .dxt installation
+#### (Advanced) Alternative: Via manual .mcpb installation

-1. Find the latest dxt build in [the GitHub Actions history](https://github.com/domdomegg/airtable-mcp-server/actions/workflows/dxt.yaml?query=branch%3Amaster) (the top one)
+1. Find the latest mcpb build in [the GitHub Actions history](https://github.com/domdomegg/airtable-mcp-server/actions/workflows/mcpb.yaml?query=branch%3Amaster) (the top one)
-2. In the 'Artifacts' section, download the `airtable-mcp-server-dxt` file
+2. In the 'Artifacts' section, download the `airtable-mcp-server-mcpb` file
-3. Rename the `.zip` file to `.dxt`
+3. Rename the `.zip` file to `.mcpb`
-4. Double-click the `.dxt` file to open with Claude Desktop
+4. Double-click the `.mcpb` file to open with Claude Desktop
 5. Click "Install" and configure with your API key

 #### (Advanced) Alternative: Via JSON configuration